rafaatasso/nlw2ProffyOmnistack/README.md

-This project is the Omnistacki version fo the Second Next Level Week!
+This project is the Omnistacki version of the Second Next Level Week!

 A original project of [@rocketseat](https://rocketseat.com.br/)!